deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **LVP**<br>
 Adjust Low voltage protection.<br>
   - **GUI Time**<br>
-To offer maximum responsiveness, the screen is updated between fastest as possible when the cpu is free.<br>
+To offer maximum responsiveness, the screen is updated as fastest as possible when the cpu is idling.<br>
 It depends on the MCU used and display interface, it can reach more than 100 fps in DMA SPI mode.<br>
-If the display reading were updated at the same speed, it would be impossible to read anything.<br>
+If the display readings were updated at the same speed, it would be impossible to read anything.<br>
 This setting defines the time in mS where the main screen readings are updated (voltage, temperatures).<br>
-The real update rate will be limited by the PWM frequency (ADC is read at every PWM cycle end).<br> Use a higher setting for less "flicker" in the display (more steady values).<br>
+The effective update rate will be limited by the ADC read frequency.<br> Use a higher setting for less "flickery" display (more steady values).<br>
   - **RESET MENU**<br>
 Reset various configuration sections:<br>
     - **Settings**<br>